thatcoderphil12/mlb-spraychart/README.md

 # mlb-spraychart
-A simple spraychart for MLB players, made using Python
+A simple spraychart to view info about MLB players and their hit locations, made using Python